-Use iTunes to sync your books and PDFs between iPod touch and your computer, and to buy books from the iTunes Store.
-When iPod touch is connected to your computer, the Books pane lets you select which items to sync.
+Use iTunes to sync your books and PDFs between iPad and your computer, and to buy books from the iTunes Store.
+When iPad is connected to your computer, the Books pane lets you select which items to sync.
 You can also find DRM-free ePub books and PDFs on the web and add them to your iTunes library.
-Books in PDF and ePub format are available on the web.

-Sync a book or PDF to iPod touch: In iTunes on your computer, choose File > Add to Library and select the file.
-Then sync.
+Sync a book or PDF to iPad: In iTunes on your computer, choose File > Add to Library and select a .pdf, .epub, or .ibooks file.
+Connect iPad to your computer and sync.

-Add a book or PDF to iBooks without syncing: If the book or PDF isn't too large, email it to yourself from your computer.
-Open the email message on iPod touch, then touch and hold the attachment and choose "Open in iBooks" from the menu that appears.
+Add a book or PDF to iBooks without syncing: If the book or PDF is not too large, email it to yourself from your computer.
+Open the email message on iPad, then touch and hold the attachment and choose "Open in iBooks" from the menu that appears.